Mocab/Optimized-configs/1.19/README.md

 Simply download the configuration files included above (except `paper-global.yml` and `paper-world-defaults.yml`) and upload them to your server's root/container.
 As for `paper-global.yml` and `paper-world-defaults.yml` you must upload them to your "config" folder.

-Alternatively you can copy the file's contents then paste them into your server's configuration files.
+Alternatively, you can copy the file's contents then paste them into your server's configuration files.

 ## Changes:
 These configs slightly change certain aspects of the game, however these are usually insignificant or are not noticeable.
 They may still break plugins and/or farms (unlikely), so we recommend that you go through the changes made below and make any changes needed: